Dallas Cowboys vs. New York Giants NFL Week 5 Odds, Plays and Insights for October 10, 2021

 Giants stats and trends

-- This year, the Giants won ATS in their only game as an underdog of 7 points or more.
+- This season, the Giants won ATS in their only game as an underdog of 7 points or more.

-- New York's games this year have gone over the total in two out of four opportunities (50%).
+- New York's games this season have gone over the total in two out of four opportunities (50%).

-- New York is 2-0 against the spread and 1-1 overall in games when it puts up more than 24.3 points.
+- When New York records more than 24.3 points, it is 2-0 against the spread and 1-1 overall.

 - The Giants have three giveaways this season, while the Cowboys have 10 takeaways.